SiaFoundation/siad/modules/renter/skynetblacklist/README.md

 Blacklist.

 **Exports**
- - `Blacklisted` returns whether or not a skylink merkleroot is blacklisted
+ - `IsBlacklisted` returns whether or not a skylink merkleroot is blacklisted
  - `New` creates and returns a new Skynet Blacklist

 **Outbound Complexities**
- - `New` calls `callInitPersist`
+ - `New` calls the Persistence Subsystem's `callInitPersist` method